Draft 11 – Updated 27 APRIL 2026 (C002/D011)

 But the accident, by then, had betrayed her.
 Her intended target, now alerted, had stopped.
 He was searching the darkness for a sniper.
 Having already drawn her bowstring, Scout stood as still as possible hoping to avoid detection.

-At the other end of the camp, LT became aware of the first wave as they charged into the light of the campfire.
-He drew his long, curved, single edged sword and was about to launch himself into the battle at the bedrolls when a shout from overhead—“Look to the tads!”—locked him in place with the coffle.
+At the far end of the camp, LT, who was leaning back on the paddock fence facing the coffle, became aware of the first wave as they charged into the light of the campfire.
+He drew his long, curved, single edged sword and was about to launch himself into the battle at the bedrolls when a shout from overhead—“Look to the tads!”—locked him in place next to the children.

 Mayhem ripped through the camp.
 The deputies at the campfire did what they could.
 Two gnolls fell.
 Two more were cut.
 But that did nothing to turn the tide.
 The deputies, surprised and overwhelmed by numbers, fell quickly before the much larger beasts.

-The overseer died first.
-Cleaved by a machete from his right shoulder through to his left hip.
+LT watched the overseer die first, cleaved by a machete from his right shoulder through to his left hip.
 A second gnoll bit down on his throat.
 In moments, the remaining deputies disappeared in a blizzard of blood amongst a hail of clubs and gnashing teeth.

 Hunter knew the camp was lost.
 Protecting the children was his only concern.
-Two gnolls broke off from the orgy at the campfire, charging toward LT.
+Two gnolls broke off from the orgy at the campfire, charging toward LT near the coffle chain.
 Hunter took them down with arrows—one in its chest, the other in its groin.

 The last of these two stumbled to the ground near the children clutching at his crotch and howling.
 LT stepped over the cowering slaves and dispatched the gnoll with a single chop of his sword.